colindean/talks/make_python_devex/presentation.md

 COLIN:

-I chose Pyenv because it seemed to be the lowest barrier to entry to get the exact version of Python we needed and avoid it changing from underneath the developer when running updates.
+I chose Pyenv at the onset because it seemed to be the lowest barrier to entry to get the exact version of Python we needed and avoid it changing from underneath the developer when running updates.